-The Department for Education and Child Development (DECD) is accountable to the community, through the Minister, for managing student behaviour and for creating safe, orderly, productive and successful learning communities.
+The Department for Education is accountable to the community, through the Minister, for managing student behaviour and for creating safe, orderly, productive and successful learning communities.

 Here at Wirreanda Secondary School we believe that preparing young people to be citizens who participate and contribute to society in positive and meaningful ways is a key responsibility.
 We do this through establishing and modelling appropriate behaviour and respectful relationships and by conducting fair and considered responses to conflict, inappropriate behaviour and bullying and harassment.

 Recently we have adopted a Restorative Practice approach for our school which emphasises the importance of sound, healthy relationships between all members of the school community.
 From this perspective behaviour problems are viewed as a breakdown in relationships and the process by which we restore these relationships is through developing an understanding of the impact and consequences of our actions.